raquo/laminar-full-stack-demo/README.md

 ### Deploy to Fly.io

-The project contains a `fly.toml` file originally generated via `fly launch` command.
+The project contains a `fly.toml` file originally generated via the `fly launch` command.

-You can apply it to your account via `fly deploy` and then see that it's live with `fly open`.
+You can apply it to your account via `fly deploy -ha=false` and then see that it's live with `fly open`.
 (If not logged in already, you need to authenticate with `fly auth login`.)

 You need to have [flyctl](https://fly.io/docs/hands-on/install-flyctl/) installed for this to work.

 You can see more complete instructions [here](https://fly.io/docs/languages-and-frameworks/dockerfile/).

+This demo app is actually deployed on a free Fly.io container ([laminar-demo.fly.dev](https://laminar-demo.fly.dev)), and I also set up a custom domain using [these instructions](https://fly.io/blog/how-to-custom-domains-with-fly/), so that it's available on [demo.laminar.dev](https://demo.laminar.dev).